Courses are held once a week from 4:30 p.m. to 6:45 p.m.

 Generally there are between 9 and 15 students per class.

 In general, the school calendar follows the Birmingham school district.
 Our classes will be cancelled if unforeseen school closings of the Berkshire Middle School (weather related, lock downs, ect.) occurs.
-Make-up day will be the following Monday if possible.
+Make-up day will be the following Friday (new) if possible.
 For up to date and detailed information, please call the DSB hotline at 248.755.7317 or visit the home page.

 German Grade 1 - 12